Try our free ROI calculator. Discover your site's revenue potential.

 This blog will tell you more about how Prerender works and its effects on your website’s visibility and SEO performance.

-Roles of Caching for Your Web Application Performance
+Roles of Caching for Your Web Performance

 There are many reasons caching can improve your web application performance, but here are the most important: